 The contracting modalities will be based on flexible procedures with a direct award applicable in crisis situations as defined by the Financial Regulation.
-Implementing modalities are as follows:partners will be:
+Implementing modalities are as follows:

-1. Direct Management: a EUR 5 000 000 grant to a consortium of specialised non-governmental organisations (NGOs), led by the Danish Refugee Council (DRC) and composed of Save the Children Netherlands (SCNL), ZOA, the Community Empowerment for Rural Development (CEFORD), has been concluded for the implementation of the original allocation.
-An additional EUR 5 000 000 will be awarded to the same Consortium with the potential to expand the consortium members based on the original The selection criteria of a coordinator and coapplicants as members of the consortium will be: presence in the prioritised geographical and thematic areas, relevant experience with refugees and host communities, experience in the implementation of sustainable approaches, as well as coordination with local authorities, and capacity to co-finance the action, and based on an agreement of the methodology used for the implementation of activities.

-2. Indirect Management with Member State Agencies: two Delegation Agreements will be have been concluded with the Belgian Technical Cooperation (for an amount of EUR 2 400 000 for the implementation of result 3) and the Austrian Development Agency (for an amount of EUR 2 400 000 for the implementation of the WASH activities) for the implementation of the original allocation.
-The respective Delegation Agreements will be amended to increase their budgets with an amount of EUR 2 400 000 each in order to implement the activities covered by the new allocation.
+- 1. Direct Management: a EUR 5 000 000 grant to a consortium of specialised nongovernmental organisations (NGOs), led by the Danish Refugee Council (DRC) and composed of Save the Children Netherlands (SCNL), ZOA, the Community Empowerment for Rural Development (CEFORD), has been concluded for the implementation of the original allocation.
+An additional EUR 5 000 000 will be awarded to the same Consortium with the potential to expand the consortium members based on the original selection criteria: presence in the prioritised geographical and thematic areas, relevant experience with refugees and host communities, experience in the implementation of sustainable approaches, as well as coordination with local authorities, and capacity to co-finance the action, and based on an agreement of the methodology used for the implementation of activities. - 2.
+Indirect Management with Member State Agencies: two Delegation Agreements have been concluded with the Belgian Development Agency (for an amount of EUR 2 400 000 for the implementation of result 3) and the Austrian Development Agency (for an amount of EUR 2 400 000 for the implementation of the WASH activities) for the implementation of the original allocation.
+The respective Delegation Agreements have been first will be amended to increase their budgets with an amount of EUR 2 400 000 each in order to implement the activities covered by the new (formalised through Rider allocation 1 to the Action Document).
+Moreover, the Delegation Agreement with Enabel will be further amended to increase its budget for an amount of EUR 3 000 000 made available following the decommitment and redirection of all unused EUTF funds allocated to Eritrea (Ref.
+Ares(2021)3183790 - 12/05/2021).
+Such increase will serve to expand some of the activities implemented by Enabel to address critical needs of refugees and host communities in Uganda.
 Both Agencies are leaders in the delivery of the relevant services in the areas concerned.
-Both the BTC and ADA have successfully passed the EU's pillar assessment to be entrusted with the implementation of part of this action.
+Both the Enabel and ADA have successfully passed the EU's pillar assessment to be entrusted with the implementation of part of this action.